Sivadharshini04/Audio2Insights/README.md

-This web application transcribes the given noisy audio file into text using Whisper ASR, extracts important keywords with NLTK, and allows contextual keyword search through an interactive Streamlit interface.
+This web application transcribes the given audio of YouTube link/ audio file into text using Whisper ASR, extracts important keywords with NLTK, and allows contextual keyword search through an interactive Streamlit interface.

 ## Features
-- Upload a pre-loaded audio file
+- Upload an YouTube link or an audio file
 - Full transcription display
 - Keyword frequency extraction
 - Keyword-in-Context (KWIC) search